 Interactive Google map – Shows the locations of the main features (not printer friendly)

 General Avalon Marshes map – Shows nearby towns, villages and approach roads (will print as an A4 page)

 Maps of individual nature reserves – Go to the individual nature reserve page (all can be printed as A4 pages)

 Ordnance Survey maps:-

-Dog Walking Guide – This leaflet has been designed to help you and your dog explore and protect this wonderful landscape and its wildlife, by providing information on where you can walk your dog in the Avalon Marshes.
-This can be downloaded here.
+Dog Walking Guide – This leaflet (available at the Centre, or by emailed pdf on request) has been designed to help you and your dog explore and protect this wonderful landscape and its wildlife, by providing information on where you can and cannot walk your dog on the Avalon Marshes.

 Wildlife Guides – The Field Studies Council (FSC) produce a series of guides to wildlife much of which you will find in the Avalon Marshes.
 One of these has been written specifically for those visiting Shapwick Heath National Nature Reserve.
 This can be obtained directly from the Field Studies Council or Natural England.

-There are too many applicable books about wildlife and heritage for us to list them.
-However, we list below a few that we would particularly recommend.
-Some of these are out of print but copies can be obtained from second hand bookshops.
+There are too many applicable books about local wildlife and heritage for us to list them all.
+However, below are a few that we would particularly recommend.
+Some of these are out of print but copies can be obtained from second hand bookshops/on-line.

 The Somerset Wetlands – An Ever Changing Environment – a classic book covering landscape, wildlife and heritage.